 Learn more about “Who are Humanists?”

 Many people know of the very personal and dignified non-religious funerals that humanists have conducted for many decades.

-These memorable occasions are led by individual members of the group who have been trained, accredited and monitored as celebrants by the BHA.
-Find out more.
+These memorable occasions are led by individual members of the group who have been trained, accredited and monitored as celebrants by Humanist UK.

 Basingstoke Humanists is a partner group of the Humanist UK